 • Wear waterproof boots to protect your feet.
 If boots have liners, replace them when damp.

-• When working outside in the snow and/or ice-covered terrain, wear special safety glasses with side shields or goggles to protect against UV light, glare, and blowing ice crystals.
+• Use UV-rated safety glasses or goggles to protect eyes against glare and blowing ice crystals.

-• In infants – bright red, cold skin; deficient energy
+• Hypothermia (Children) Bright red, cold skin; low energy

-Additional guidance related to working in cold conditions may be found as follows:
+Additional guidance related to working in cold conditions may be found at:

 Carbon Monoxide

 Carbon monoxide (CO) is a colorless, odorless gas that is a combustion byproduct.
-CO is a chemical asphyxiant that interferes with the body’s ability to re-oxygenate blood and is a common, unfortunate cause of death for many home occupants each year.
-Homes and commercial structures that are fueled by a hydrocarbon such as natural gas, propane, or fuel oil will generate CO during combustion.
-This is especially true during peak, seasonal heating demand, such as winter months, when homes may not exchange as much outdoor air.
+CO is a chemical asphyxiant that interferes with the body’s ability to re-oxygenate blood leading to asphyxiation.
+CO is a common, unfortunate cause of death for many home occupants each year.
+Homes and commercial structures fueled by hydrocarbons such as natural gas, LPG, or fuel oil will generate CO during combustion.
+This is especially true during peak, seasonal heating demand, such as winter months, when buildings may not exchange as much outdoor air.
+Fuel-powered generators also generate CO when operating which is why they must be run outdoors.
+The same is true for gas and charcoal grills—they also produce CO and must only be used outdoors.

-It is imperative that CO from fuel combustion processes such as generators, hot water heaters or furnaces is adequately vented outside the home.
-Physical damage to the home, such as following a tornado or earthquake, may damage or compromise home combustion venting apparatus.
-Inadequate venting or excessive or poorly mixed combustion may result in a CO build up in a home and significant risk to its occupants.
+You or an expert must adequately vent CO from fuel combustion processes such as generators, water heaters, or furnaces to outside the building.
+Physical damage to the building, such as following a tornado or earthquake, may damage or compromise building combustion venting apparatus.
+Inadequate venting or excessive or poorly mixed combustion may result in CO building-up in your home or building, endangering its occupants.
+Using carbon monoxide detectors can help alert occupants of an issue.

-More information on carbon monoxide may be found at:
+You may find more information on carbon monoxide at:

 Other Biological Hazards and Infectious Agents

-To avoid bacterial and viral exposures, hands should be cleaned regularly by either hand-washing with soap and water or using an alcohol-based hand sanitizer (containing 60% to 95% alcohol).
+To avoid bacterial and viral exposures, keep children and pets out of standing water and contaminated materials.
+Hands should be cleaned regularly by either hand-washing with soap and water or using an alcohol-based hand sanitizer (containing at least 60% alcohol).
 When hands are visibly soiled or dirty, it is best to wash your hands with soap and clean running water for 20 seconds.
+If unable to wash hands, it is recommended you use a wet wipe to remove visible dirt before using hand sanitizer.

 Radiation from Smoke Detectors and Exit Lighting